-Using Facebook Video has quickly become an essential tool in any marketer’s toolbox.
+Facebook video marketing strategies have moved to the forefront of many marketer’s priorities and has become an essential tool in their toolbox.
 The prevalence of video spiked dramatically in 2016 and it only looks to grow even more in the coming years.

 According to MediaKix, Facebook Video posts increased by 94% annually in the US.

 Shooting a video no longer has to be a cumbersome or expensive process – virtually anyone can do it now straight from their smartphone.
 And with improved analytics, you have the added advantage of knowing exactly what’s working and what’s not for your business.

 According to a Buffer survey, 30% of respondents said Facebook is the #1 platform they’re looking add to their efforts over the next 12 months.

 But as the wise Warren Buffett said, “It’s good to learn from your mistakes.
 It’s better to learn from other people’s mistakes.”

 Let’s take a look at 6 Facebook video marketing strategies to form your digital plan.

 1. Facebook Video Marketing Strategies for the Top of Funnel